Results

 Results are released to centres the day before the official results day on what is known asrestricted results release day.
 Centres use this day to prepare results for learners and prepare data and reports for staff before the official results days.

 Results, data and reports can only be shared with learners and centre staff on the official results dates and not on the restricted results release dates.
-Only Exams Office staff and your Head of Centre should have access to results on the restricted results dates.
-You will likely need to set a results embargo in your MIS that restricts viewing results to the Head of Centre and Exams Office staff on the day of the restricted results release.
+Only Exams Officer staff and your Head of Centre should have access to results on the restricted results dates.
+You will likely need to set a results embargo in your MIS that restricts viewing results to the Head of Centre and Exams Officer staff on the day of the restricted results release.

 You will also need to provide your learners with details of the post-results services, such as access to scripts and reviews of marking. such as available to them.